gem5/resources-azure-api/README.md

 - Each `id` parameter must have a corresponding `resource_version` parameter
 - Use `resource_version=None` to retrieve all versions of a resource
-- Returns 404 if any requested resource is missing
+- Returns a list of resources that were found even if not all requested resources were found.
+- Returns an empty list is no resources were found.

 ### 2. Advanced Resource Search